 For the cream cheese frosting

-• Turn the mixer down to a low speed and add in the powdered sugar about 1 cup at a time.
+• Turn the mixer down to a low speed and add in the 3 cups powdered sugar about 1 cup at a time.
 Mix until fully combined.
 Turn mixer back up to a higher speed and beat until fluffy, about 2 minutes.

 • Frost the cooled cupcakes using a flat knife or piping bag.